 Survival games have always been a relevant and ongoing trend since their debut.
 Popular current games in this genre such as Conan Exiles, DayZ, ARK: Survival Evolved and H1Z1: Just Survive have been made possible because of the path laid out by their predecessors.
 However, the survival genre has played a major and influential role in gaming history, period.
 It has inspired stories and altered gameplay features of modern day titles across a broad spectra of genres.
 We are going to take you on a journey through the history and rise of the survival genre.
+These are best played on a computer, follow the link to see the best gaming computer under 1000.

 The Dawn of Survival Games